 Morgan supervises a number of Independent Research Projects and dissertations at both undergraduate and postgraduate level, primarily in the field of Medical Law and Ethics and Intellectual Property Law.
 Recent projects have focused on the debate over legalising assisted suicide in the UK, the right to ‘die with dignity’, access to patented medicines and the prohibition on patenting methods of medical treatment and diagnosis.

 Morgan previously studied on the LLB (Hons) Law at the University of Sheffield.
 He then proceeded to study on the (then) newly established LLM in European Health Law and Policy, also at Sheffield.
-In 2013, Morgan was awarded a University of Sheffield Vice Chancellor’s Interdisciplinary Scholarship to undertake doctoral research in the field of the regulation of medical technologies.
-He is currently in the final year of this research.

 Whilst at the University of Sheffield, Morgan was a Graduate Teaching Assistant teaching on the Principles of Healthcare Law and Ethics module for final-year LLB students, the Advanced Torts module for second-years and Introduction to Legal Process for first-year students.

 Morgan also worked at the University of Sheffield International College as the co-ordinator of the Introduction to Law course, delivering teaching to international students in preparation for their postgraduate legal studies.

 Morgan joined Nottingham Law School in October 2017.